Acting Assistant Secretary for Land and Minerals Management

-On May 11, 2019, Secretary Bernhardt issued an order putting Casey Hammond in charge of the Bureau of Land Management (BLM), giving him the authority to exercise all “functions, duties, and responsibilities” of BLM director while he also serves as Principal Deputy Assistant Secretary of Land and Minerals Management.
+Casey Hammond is presently the Acting Assistant Secretary for Land and Minerals Management.
+He was previously the Principal Deputy Assistant Secretary for Land and Minerals Management.
+Secretary Bernhardt has earlier issued an order putting Hammond in charge of the Bureau of Land Management (BLM), giving him the authority to exercise all “functions, duties, and responsibilities” of BLM director while he also serves as Principal Deputy Assistant Secretary of Land and Minerals Management.
 He joined Interior immediately after President Trump’s inauguration in January 2017.

 Casey Hammond had worked on Capitol Hill for nearly two decades.
 Hammond worked his way up from being a clerk to becoming a senior advisor on the House Natural Resources Committee.
 During his time on the committee, Hammond said he’s been “protecting property rights, empowering state and local governments, and reducing federal land acquisition.”